tosaka07/IcoMoonGen/README.md

 ### icomoongen.yml

 You can specify a spec with yml.
+Code supports default templates or a template file written by you.

 ```
 code:
   - templateName: swift
     output: output.swift
+  - templatePath: ./some-template.stencil
+    output: output.kotlin
 font:
   - type: ttf
     output: some.ttf